 That George finally decides his life is worth the living—after Clarence’s inspired this-is-your-life-without-you tour—and rushes home to hug his wife and kids and celebrate the holiday with his friends and family is certainly a nice touch, but hardly one that would justify its status as an Official Christmas Movie.
 In fact, for decades it wasn’t; if not for a clerical error in 1974, it might well be mostly forgotten today.
 Had its copyright been properly renewed that year, It’s a Wonderful Life would never have ended up in the public domain—an oversight that allowed any television station in the country to air it royalty-free for the next twenty years.
 As such, the film was programmed endlessly throughout the holiday season by most major stations (before NBC obtained exclusive rights to it in 1994) and was distributed by more than one hundred companies, forever cementing its association with Christmas.
 It was a strange twist of fate for the film: commercially unsuccessful at the time of its release, and not much thought about for the next three decades, it ultimately became one of the most endearing, iconic American movies ever made—a fact which surprised even Capra himself, who later remarked, “It’s the damnedest thing I’ve ever seen.
 The film has a life of its own now and I can look at it like I had nothing to do with it.
 I didn’t even think of it as a Christmas story when I first ran across it.
 I just liked the idea.”

 Still, in the end, we gather around our televisions every December, we hold our loved ones close, and we let George Bailey’s triumphs and failures become our own.
 We embrace both the film’s existential anxiety and its inspirational resolution.
 We think about our ripples and our regrets, and how a full life is necessarily full of both.
 We accept, all over again, that this is just how it works.
 And maybe, just maybe, we reset ourselves a bit, armed anew with the knowledge that all of this matters, somehow.
-Because to live in this world, for even a single day, changes everything.
+Because to live in this world, each new day, changes everything.